Corsica: The Dream Island You Should Holiday To Next

 If it’s your first ever Corsica trip, I suggest making yourself at home near Ajaccio, the most developed city on the island.
 I was happy to make this my hub because I love nothing more than coming back to town after a long day of exploring in the wild, especially if it involves a breezy summer dress, a slice of heaven (i.e. Corsican pizza) and a silky-smooth glass of rosé.
 It felt like the best area to stay in Corsica as a first-timer.
 But if you’re the more rugged type - or a returning visitor - a more removed pocket of the island, perhaps closer to Porto Vecchio or Bonifacio might suit you more.

 Once you’ve picked your base, its time to shop Corsica apartments.
 I say this because a hotel in Corsica doesn’t come cheap.
 I considered both options, and found a one-week stay at a Corsica Airbnb to be at least a third cheaper than any hotel - even despite my brilliant Booking.com Genuis status.
 Of course, if you’re in the mood to treat yourself, there are plenty of trés chic Corsica hotels to choose from.
 But this time, I opted for a cozy Corsica apartment along the Route de Sanguinaires, which is decidedly picturesque.
-Your shoulders will immediately settle as you take your first drive from the airport and along Corsica’s sublime coastline to reach your new home in the hills.
+And your shoulders will immediately settle as you take your first drive from the airport, along Corsica’s sublime coastline to reach your new home in the hills.
+Promise.

 How to Get Around Corsica